Key Takeaways:

 Maybe you’ve noticed hairs on your pillow or in the drain after a shower.
 If so, you’re probably worried it's a sign of male pattern baldness.
 You might be right.

-Male pattern hair loss, or androgenetic alopecia, affects 80 percent of American men by the time they are 501 and usually starts in his 30s.
+Male pattern hair loss, or androgenetic alopecia, affects 30–50 percent of men by the time they are 50 and usually starts in your 30s.
 Don’t fret.
 Understanding androgenetic alopecia is the key to determining how and if you treat it.
+And starting to address it sooner will improve the lifetime of your follicles.

 Understanding Male Pattern Baldness

-Male pattern baldness is just one type of hair loss and they are not treated the same way.
+Male pattern baldness is just one type of hair loss and not all types are treated the same way.

-To determine what is causing your hair loss, your doctor considers:5
+To determine what is causing your hair loss, your doctor considers:

 Male pattern hair loss doesn’t have to be treated, but there are several ways to treat, disguise, or live happily with it.